splunk/attack_data/README.md

 * Replay/inject into streaming pipelines for validating your detections in your production SIEM

 # Installation
-GitHub LFS is ued for this project.
+GitHub LFS is used in this project.
 Here is a [tutorial](https://git-lfs.github.com/) how to install and use it.

 # Anatomy of a Dataset 🧬
 ### Datasets